Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > }

 **Technickel (Voiceover):**
 The power of Baseline is knowing what's safe to build with *right now*.
 The Study Guide prompt is a perfect example of turning that knowledge into action.
-It doesn't just show you a list of features; it curates the most important ones—the brand new and the newly stable—so you can stay on the cutting edge without risking a broken user experience.
-It's a practical demonstration of how you can use Baseline's data to make informed decisions and accelerate your learning, cutting through the noise so you can focus on building with confidence.
+It doesn't just show you a list of features; it curates the most important ones—the brand new and the newly stable - so you can stay on the cutting edge without risking a broken user experience.

 **Visuals - Example 2**
 > {